Aliens & Pyramids

 3. The brain size of all Homo sapiens has varied little in roughly 50,000 years since the appearance of modern humans at the start of the Upper Paleolithic.
 It is not unreasonable that the intellectual and cognitive skills, like anticipatory planning, thinking and acting, can be attributed to humans across the globe even if they are separated by vast distances and the oceans.

 4. Professor of Anthropology at the University of Alabama at Birmingham.

-5. Wikipedia, Ancient astronauts, retrieved July 13th, 2020.
+5. Wikipedia, Ancient astronauts, (accessed July 13th, 2020).

-6. O'Hehir, A.(2005), "Archaeology from the dark side", Salon, retrieved July13th, 2020.
+6. O'Hehir, A.(2005), "Archaeology from the dark side", Salon, (accessed July 13th, 2020).

 7. From our experience, we spend a great deal of effort correcting many of the popular misconceptions about history.
 For most historians, archaeologists and scientists, however, they simply do not have the time, or energy, to continually debunk the dubious 'evidence' every time it is presented or resurrected.